thirdweb-dev/engine/README.md

 | Required: Docker, Postgres |
 | -------------------------- |

-1. If you don't have PostgreSQL already, use this docker command to run a postgres instance: `docker run postgres`.
+1. If you don't have PostgreSQL already, use this docker command to run a postgres instance: `docker run --name my-local-postgres -e POSTGRES_PASSWORD=mysecretpassword -d postgres`
-2. Create a `.env` file based off `.example.env` with all the variables filled in.
+2. Create a `.env` file based off `.env.example` with all the variables filled in.
 3. Update the `WALLET_PRIVATE_KEY` value on the `.env` file
 4. Update the `THIRDWEB_API_KEY` value on the `.env` file
 5. Update the following PostgreSQL DB ENV Variables Value: